pkundu25/tour-guide-bot/README.md

 # TourBot
-This is an virtual assistant chatbot that can help the tourists tell the weather for any city etc.
+This is a virtual assistant chatbot that can help the tourists tell the weather for any city and places around a city and points of interests such as beaches, hotels, restaurants around a city etc.

 We have used RASA framework to build the chatbot using NLP.